andrew/ultimate-awesome/README.md

 - [awesome-visjs](https://github.com/visjs/awesome-visjs) - 🕶️ A curated list of resources around vis.js.
 - [awesome-planar-reconstruction](https://github.com/chenzhaiyu/awesome-planar-reconstruction) - A curated list on piecewise-planar reconstruction.
 - [awesome-machine-learning-fluid-mechanics](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics) - Curated list for ML in FM.
-- [awesome-acnh](https://github.com/skullface/awesome-acnh) - 🏝 Curated list of resources and tips for Animal Crossing: New Horizons.
 - [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [awesome-efficient-llm-diffusion](https://github.com/efficient-ml/awesome-efficient-llm-diffusion) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.